Correctiv

 Correctiv (self-styled CORRECT!V) is a German nonprofit investigative journalism newsroom based in Essen and Berlin.
 It is run by CORRECTIV – Recherchen für die Gesellschaft gemeinnützige GmbH ("CORRECTIV – Investigations for the Society (Charitable Limited)"), which also runs the online journalism academy Reporterfabrik.'

 Its stated goals are to provide free, independent journalism accessible to everyone.
 Furthermore, the collective aims to counter disinformation to strengthen democratic structures.

 Correctiv counts more than 70 employees and associates and states to be the first nonprofit investigative center in Germany due to being exclusively financed by donations and fundings since 2014.
 The collective describes itself as an organization that is "one of the many answers to the media crisis."
 Correctiv publishes reports in multiple languages beside German including Arabic, English, French, Russian and Turkish, via its website and partner outlets.

 History

 Correctiv was initiated in January 2014 by the charitable organization "Correctiv – Recherchen für die Gesellschaft" ("Correctiv – Research for Society") based in Essen with an initial financial support by the Brost Foundation with a grant of €1 million per year for three years.

 In 2017 Reporterfabrik, an independent journalism school was founded partly by people from the Correctiv collective.
 Correctiv continues to host and closely work with Reporterfabrik.

 Correctiv.Lokal, a network for joint research by local journalists, bloggers and experts, was launched in August 2018 together with the Rudolf Augstein Foundation.

 In May 2020, the Salon5 youth editorial team was founded with the support of the Ruhr Conference of the state government of North Rhine-Westphalia and the RAG Foundation.

+In January 2024, Correctiv published a report on a gathering of far-right extremists in Potsdam, a meeting held at the Villa Adlon on Lake Lehnitz on November 25, 2023.
+Both the revelations in the report and the connections between the far-right AfD party and other right-wing extremists sparked a widespread wave of outrage and condemnation among numerous representatives from the worlds of politics, business, and culture.
+The report on the meeting sparked massive protests against right-wing extremism across Germany, in which approximately one million people nationwide participated over the weekend of January 20–21, 2024.

 In 2025, Correctiv was designated as an undesirable organization in Russia.
+This will result in the media outlet's activities being banned in Russia and cooperation between Russian citizens and the outlet being criminalized.